jonasgeiler/TI-Nspire-Minesweeper/README.md

 # TI-Nspire Minesweeper
 A simple Minesweeper-Clone made for the TI-Nspire with Lua.

+The images used are from the original Minesweeper Game.
+I don't own them.<br>
 **Warning:** This game is only tested on TI-Nspire CX CAS (OS Version 4.5), so there might be bugs on other platforms.
-The images used are from the original Minesweeper Game.
-I don't own them.

 ## Controls
 Move Cursor = Arrow Keys<br>